Anthropology 229: Ethnography and Film

 Online tests are due by 11:55 pm the night before the readings are discussed in class.
 You may ignore 2 of these tests during the semester without penalty.
 These tests can be found in Course Materials -> Online Tests in MyCourses.
 If you complete all of the tests I will drop your lowest two scores.
 The best strategy to succeed with these tests is to do the appropriate reading first and then complete the tests while referring to the reading.

-Throughout the semester you will conduct research and interviews for an ethnographic video.
-The group will post a research proposal (average of 200 words/student but written as an integrated whole) that will outline the goals and methods for your video.
-You should make explicit reference to the reading by Tosuner-Fikes (1980) from Week 1.
-Ideally, you will reference other anthropological works as well.
+Throughout the semester you will conduct research for an ethnographic video.
+The research proposal (about 250 words) should outline the goals and methods for your video.
+You should make explicit reference to course readings and you should reference other anthropological works as well.

 Wiki Space on Video Topic